oit-ipbl/final_competition/README.md

 - Green village is 3 points

 ## Presentation
-- Please present your team strategy(OIT Student)
+- Please present your team strategy(only OIT Student)
 - A two to three minute presentation at the beginning of the competition

 ## Evaluation